firemusk/secretp/src/blog/eleventh-article.md

 date: '2024-03-20'
 author: 'eujobs team'
 ---
-# The Lesser-Known European Union positions: Opportunities Beyond the Spotlight

 When people think of **European Union positions**, they often envision jobs within high-profile institutions like the European Commission, the European Parliament, or the European Council.
 However, beyond these headline-grabbing roles, there is another category of EU jobs that few people talk about: **EU agencies jobs**.
 These agencies, spread across various European countries, play a vital role in the functioning of the EU, offering a range of rewarding career opportunities that are often overlooked.